drjhatka/basha-finder-client/README.md

 ### 🏢 **Tenants**
 - Search and explore thousands of rental listings.
 - Find rentals based on **location**, **rent range** and many other filters.
+- Get Customized notification for rentals near your location.
 - Decide based on the **ratings** of landlords provided by the existing customers.
 - Pay and Finalize rentals based on Landlords approval.